outfoxx/sunday-swift/README.md

 ---

-# Sunday 🙏 The framework of REST
+# Sunday 🙏 The framework of REST for Swift

 Swift framework for generated REST clients.